lincolnloop/generator-frigate/docs/getting_started.rst

 **build**

 The ``build`` task preps your project for serving.
-It cleans the build directory, processes SASS into CSS, and moves static files (css, images, js and templates) to the build directory.
+It cleans the build directory, processes Sass into CSS, and moves static files (css, images, js and templates) to the build directory.
 After running ``build``, your project should be ready for serving by a web server configured to serve content from the project build directory.

 **watch**